samsonsim2/camerakit-web-w-recordfeature/README.md

 npm run build
 ```

-Output will be in the `docs` directory.
+Output will be in the `build` directory.

 ## Browser Support 🌐